justinmk/notes/delicious.md

     It also seems that a bucket must be pinned to a volume server on SeaweedFS.
     In Garage, all buckets are spread on the whole cluster.
     So you do not have to worry that your bucket fills one of your volume server.
-  - Garage works better in presence of crashes.
+  - Garage works better in presence of crashes?
-    SeaweedFS "automatic master failover": uses Raft, I suppose either by running an healthcheck every second which lead to data loss on a crash, or sending a request for each transaction, which creates a huge bottleneck in their design.
   - Better scalability: because there is no special node, there is no bottlenecks.
     With SeaweedFS, all the requests have to pass through the master?
 - design: